 The Batcopter that Batman and Robin board at an airfield shares a few elements with two previous air vehicles that Batman used in the comics.

 • The Batgyro, which first appeared in ‘Batman Versus the Vampire’ (Detective Comics #31, September 1939)

 • The “New Look” Batcopter, which first appeared in ‘The Outsider Strikes Again!’
 (Detective Comics #340, June 1965)

 While this wasn’t always the case the public being greatly appreciative of Batman and Robin in the TV Series was similar to how their counterparts were treated in the comics.

 Similar to how Robin controls the Batcopter in the movie, Robin in the comics was also capable of piloting the Batcopter when similar situations arose.

-And while people have always believed that the shark repellent originated from this movie, it was actually used in the comics eight years before the existence of the TV Series and Movie, in a story called “Manhunt in Outer Space” (Batman #117, August 1958) written by Arnold Drake.
+And while people have always believed that the shark repellent originated from this movie its use in the comics predates this movie by eight years.
+It was first used in a story called “Manhunt in Outer Space” (Batman #117, August 1958) written by Arnold Drake.

 In another example that displays Robin’s knowledge of piloting the Batcopter, he sets the Batcopter on autopilot as he descends the ladder with the can of shark repellent in hand.